duniapay/oracles/README.md

 ## How it Works

 Transactions
 Transactions are a way to manage value on and between accounts in the `DuniaPay platform`.
-Transaction can be only a `credit`.
-A credit transaction increases an account’s balance.
+Every transaction can be either a debit or a credit.
+In simple terms debit reduces an account’s balance and a credit increases an account’s balance.
+A transfer can be thought of as a 2-step transaction where one user is debited and another is credited the required amount.

 Every transaction has a status that can be used to gauge the state of the transaction.
 The statuses are: